 Really, I could go on all day about the Beach Boys.
 I can do a big complex list ranking all of their albums leading up to their last gasp of post-Smile goodness “Sunflower.”
 I’d stop there, because everything after that was just exploitation of past accomplishments, and by then Brian was thoroughly nervous-breakdowning.
 Then there was “Kokomo” in the 80’s, an unexpected, late-inning hit, without Brian’s involvement, and after that it seemed that the Beach Boys were out of surprises and just old.

 But then, in the late nineties, Brian came out his reclusion, a little worse for the wear, but committed to fighting his way back into game.
-Though his voice had grown a bit clumsy and hoarse (these days he sings somewhat slobberishly out of the side of his mouth, almost as if he’d suffered some kind of stroke during his time in isolation, and, sadly, that’s sort of how he sounds some of the time, too—yet this doesn’t stop me from lovingly recreating this effect when I “stroke” sing his songs at the top of my dog-yelping lungs in the privacy of my softtop jeep) he demonstrated over a series of solo albums that he still had a little something left in the creative reservoir.
+Though his voice had grown a bit clumsy and hoarse (these days he sings somewhat slobberishly out of the side of his mouth, perhaps his penalty for all that heavy drug use in the 60’s and 70’s and maybe 80’s)—yet this doesn’t stop me from lovingly recreating Brian’s “side-singing” whenever I sing his songs at the top of my dog-yelping lungs in the privacy of my softtop jeep) he demonstrated over a series of solo albums that he still had a little something left in the creative reservoir.
 He’d been building up a little momentum with each one, taking him through to his own fully-finished version of Smile.
 He’d been fighting back slowly but surely.